mcandocia/TreeGrabForReddit/README.md

    * praw
    * pytz
    * six (new)
+   * regex (optional; only used for some scripts and will default to re if unavailable)
 3. A Reddit account with API permissions.
 You will need to make your own project page (most likely GitHub).
 See <https://www.reddit.com/wiki/api> .

+## Optional requirements

+There are some optional requirements if you want to use some of the extra scripts provided in the `scripts/` directory:

+ * sklearn
+ * numpy version >= 1.15.0
+ * pandas
+ * xgboost

 # General Guidelines